Fauci suggests air travel vaccine mandate as Omicron grounds U.S. flights | MarketScreener

 SEVEN-HOUR HOLD TIME

-On Monday, snowy weather in the Pacific Northwest was also part of the reason for more than 90 canceled flights that were due to land at Seattle-Tacoma Airport.
+On Monday, snowy weather in the Pacific Northwest was also part of the reason for more than 90 canceled flight arrivals at Seattle-Tacoma Airport.

 A representative for Alaska Airlines, which canceled more than 140 flights on Monday due partly to snowy conditions in Seattle, told a passenger on Twitter that it would be hours before someone from customer service could speak by phone, signaling the extent to which airline phone lines were overwhelmed with frustrated passengers.